Michigan’s Mission

 The students began their trip at Michigan Central Station where they heard talks from Pulitzer Prize winning food and movie critics.
-The speakers talked about the importance of critique into today’s media landscape and the value of disagreeing about art.
-When we have cultural critics to break down why something does or does not work, it allows us as viewers to think more deeply and make more informed opinions moving forward.
+The speakers talked about the importance of critique in today’s media landscape and the value of disagreeing about art.

-The following day we were invited to Ford Motor Company headquarters by Artealia Gilliard, Ford’s head of Sustainability Communications & Advocacy and the GW Alliance for a Sustainable Future’s first Sustainable Future Fellow, to investigate the sustainability efforts undertaken by Ford.
+The following day, the Planet Forward team was invited to Ford Motor Company headquarters by Artealia Gilliard, Ford’s head of Sustainability Communications & Advocacy and the GW Alliance for a Sustainable Future’s first Sustainable Future Fellow, to investigate the sustainability efforts undertaken by Ford.

 Students at the Ford Rouge Factory in Dearborn, Michigan.